drewww/breach/docs/plan.md

 2. A rocket that moves N spaces and leaves smoke behind?
 This could be a gas emitter, although it would need Facing to work.
 Tricky.
 3. A damaged machine that puffs occasionally to show what it is processing??
 4. A barrel that explodes into something?
 Not really an ongoing emitter.
+   This could be a duration 1 emitter, actually.
+The issue is how to trigger it.
+Do we trigger on ANY damage or death?
+Might be two fields: threshold, onDamage.
+Problem becomes if you want two different emitter patterns.
+And actually, on-death is hard because the emitter won't still exist.
+So we need some other on-death thing.

 Okay so actual todos -- the emission characteristics above.
 And then make actors that:
 1. Puff occasionally